Dear reader of ADxS.org, please excuse the disruption.

 • Wider open stimulus filter, e.g. for ADHD

-The wider stimulus filter is often described as increased sensitivity in ADHD sufferers.
+The wider open stimulus filter is often described as increased sensitivity in people with ADHD.

 1.2.3.
 Parallel causes possible